WREXHAM REAL ALE TRAIL

 No worries about who’s driving, we’ve got it sorted!

-We’ve organised the transport between pubs, so there no need for DES (designated driver), we’ve got it all sorted!
+We’ve organised the transport between pubs, so there no need for a designated driver, we’ve got it all sorted!
 Enjoy the best locally produced Real Ales, food and entertainment Wrexham has to offer with friends on the trail.
 Hop on and off the Real Ale shuttle buses as many times as you like between 11am and 10pm.